icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

 of the rotating disk and the rotating cylinders, for the same exposure time, an average value of 1.1 for E/ρ has been established.<sup>8</sup>
-The drop size range during these 150 readings varied from 8 t o 50 microns.
+The drop size range during these 150 readings varied from 8 to 50 microns.
 The value of 1.1 is an arithmetic average, with the root mean square deviation being 0.22 and the maximum deviation between 10 and 40 microns being 0.6.
 It should be pointed out that the measured values of E/ρ are influenced by errors in the rotating-cylinder observations and errors due to the difficulties in synchronization;
-hence, the actual variation of E/ρ i s probably considerably less than indicated by these data.
+hence, the actual variation of E/ρ is probably considerably less than indicated by these data.
 Based on these results it is believed that the use of a constant value of E/ρ equal to 1.1 would result